 Road Paving Assessment (PVAS) Program

 - Property owners requesting information regarding road improvement(s) shall contact Paving Assessment (PVAS) at 727-834-3601.
-An information packet containing a Petition Leader Request form, Frequently Asked Questions about the PVAS program, and information about the State Housing Initiative Program will be mailed to the requestor.
+An information packet containing a Petition Leader Request form, Frequently Asked Questions about the PVAS program, and information about the State Housing Initiative Program (SHIP) will be mailed to the requestor.

 Note: A petition for a PVAS project must be initiated with the Petition Leader Request form, signed by a property owner who either owns property on the road or who benefits directly from road improvements.

 - A site evaluation will be conducted and an estimated cost for the project will be generated.

 - Letters and ballots will be mailed to all benefited property owners explaining the proposed project and the maximum amount to be assessed after the work is completed.
 Included with the letter is a stamped, self-addressed envelope for property owners to return their ballots.

 - Before proceeding, 50% or more of the returned ballots must be in favor of the project.

 - If enough favorable responses are not received, the project will be discontinued.